CommunityToolkit/Windows/ReadMe.md

 ## 🚀 Contribution

+Find out the latest info in out [discussion thread here](https://github.com/CommunityToolkit/Windows/discussions/31)

 Do you want to contribute?
-Check out our [Windows Community Toolkit Wiki](https://aka.ms/wct/wiki) page to learn more about contribution and guidelines.
+Check out our [Windows Community Toolkit Wiki](https://aka.ms/wct/wiki) page to learn more about contribution and guidelines in general.

 ## 📦 NuGet Packages